shaloo/docs.arcana/includes/text-snippets/build-social/apple-oauth.md

 * Use the [{{config.extra.arcana.dashboard_name}}]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) to [[register-app-auth|register the app]] and obtain a unique {{config.extra.arcana.app_address}} required for integrating the app with the {{config.extra.arcana.sdk_name}}.

-* Carefully [[config-auth-google|follow the instructions to configure Google]] as the authentication provider.
+* [[config-auth-apple|Follow the instructions to configure Apple]] as the authentication provider.

 * Use the appropriate integration method as per the app type and [[integrate-vanilla-app|integrate the app]] with the {{config.extra.arcana.sdk_name}} before accessing the user onboarding function of the {{config.extra.arcana.sdk_name}}.

 ## Steps

-*Using Google to onboard users in a Web3 app that is integrated with the {{config.extra.arcana.sdk_name}} is simple!*
+*Using Apple to onboard users in a Web3 app that is integrated with the {{config.extra.arcana.sdk_name}} is simple!*

 Just a single line of code!

 ## Step 1: Call `loginWithSocial` function

 Make sure that all the prerequisites listed above are met.
-The app should be successfully registered, configured, and integrated with the {{config.extra.arcana.sdk_name}}, before adding code to onboard users via Google.
+The app should be successfully registered, configured, and integrated with the {{config.extra.arcana.sdk_name}}, before adding code to onboard users via Apple.

 {% include "./code-snippets/auth_social_login.md" %}